-(1) Percentage of base salary determined at the end of our 2014 fiscal year (January 1, 2015).
+(1) Percentage of base salary determined at the end of our 2013 fiscal year (December 26, 2013).

-Fiscal 2014 Bonus Plan Summary and Payments for Interim Co-Chief Financial Officers
+Fiscal 2013 Bonus Plan Summary and Payments for Interim Co-Chief Financial Officers

-The financial performance criteria and applicable weights for financial performance criteria for the 2014 cash bonuses for the 2014 fiscal year for the Interim Co-Chief Financial Officers are as follows.
+The financial performance criteria and applicable weights for financial performance criteria for the 2013 cash bonuses for the 2013 fiscal year for the Interim Co-Chief Financial Officers are as follows.

+Performance Measure Weightings

-Stretch Bonus (1)
+Up to 100% of 7 Carget Bonus Stretch Bonus 2013 Raise Deferral Performance Bonus (1)

+Adjusted OIBDA Individual

-Name Adjusted OIBDA for Compensation Purposes (1) Individual Performance (2) Adjusted OIBDA for Compensation Purposes
+Name (1) Performance (2) Adjusted OIBDA Adjusted OIBDA

-David J. Oddo 75% 25% 100%
+David J. Oddo 75% 25% 100% 100%

-Jeffrey T. Cabot 75% 25% 100%
+Jeffrey T. Cabot 75% 25% 100% 100%

-- (1) The performance bonus potential for Adjusted OIBDA for Compensation Purposes and the stretch bonus are consistent with those described in footnotes 1 and 4 to the Fiscal 2014 Executive Performance Bonus Plan Summary table above. - (2) The individual performance targets are based upon the individual's performance during the 2014 fiscal year.
+- (1) The performance bonus potential for Adjusted OIBDA, the stretch bonus and the raise deferral performance bonus are consistent with those described in footnote 1, 4 and 5 to the Fiscal 2013 Executive Performance Bonus Plan Summary table above. - (2) The individual performance targets are based upon the individual's personal performance during the 2013 fiscal year.

 The awards to Messrs.
 Oddo and Cabot were determined in accordance with the Company's actual performance compared to our internal targets and individual performance.
-We believe the amounts paid are appropriate in light of the achievement relative to the financial targets, as shown under Fiscal 2014 Performance Bonus Results, and individual performance.
-The following table provides details about each component of the "Non-Equity Incentive Plan Compensation" column of the Fiscal 2014 Summary Compensation Table for Messrs.
+We believe the amounts paid are appropriate in light of the achievement relative to the financial targets, as shown under Fiscal 2013 Performance Bonus Results, and individual performance.
+The following table provides details about each component of the "Non-Equity Incentive Plan Compensation" column of the Fiscal 2013 Summary Compensation Table for Messrs.
 Oddo and Cabot.